 A man and a woman stand on opposite sides of a wooden kitchen table, facing each other and arguing with expressive hand gestures.
 The atmosphere appears tense and emotional.

-Not all divorces are the same.
-While some couples are able to resolve disputes amicably, others find themselves trapped in ongoing battles filled with anger, mistrust, and endless court appearances.
-These cases are often referred to as “high-conflict.”
+A high-conflict divorce is one that involves hostility, consistent legal disputes, intense communication breakdowns, and ongoing disputes over issues like child custody, property division, and alimony.
+Unlike a standard contested divorce, these circumstances often involve extreme emotional distress, court intervention, and difficulty reaching agreements.
 If you believe that your situation falls under the category of a high-conflict divorce, it is imperative that you are adequately prepared and represented to protect yourself and make informed decisions.
 Continue reading and reach out to an experienced Union County divorce attorney for skilled legal counsel today.

 A high-conflict divorce is one in which the level of hostility, communication breakdown, or legal disputes far exceeds a typical divorce.
 These cases often involve repeated court filings, disputes over custody or finances, and ongoing personal attacks between spouses.